SirNoods/goshva-site/src/index.md

 ---
 # Hello there.

-I'm **Joshua Schmidt**, Josh for short — a creative mind and nerd of many things, mainly fueled by caffeine and curiosity.
+I'm **Joshua Schmidt**, Josh for short, a creative mind and nerd of many things, mainly fueled by caffeine and curiosity.

 I've worked on **feature films** in a professional capacity, am building my first **game**, and tinker around with **music production**.
 My background in **VFX** taught me precision and discipline; my love of **games and all things nerdy** keeps me experimental and playful.